-(2023-24).
-The 2023-24 factsheet lists budget measures that are expected to
+2023-24 (2023-24).
+The 2023-24 factsheet lists budget measures that are expected to progress the government's gender commitments to:

 - health and wellbeing

 - economic opportunities

 - education and training

 - leadership and diversity

 - domestic, family and sexual violence.

 The measures were accompanied by a brief description of the initiative and information of the dollar amount allocated in the budget.
 A limited statistical profile of the Northern Territory's gender inequalities was referenced.
 No gender impact was analysis was provided.